-Yes, you can email our nurses and they will get back to you, normally within 1 working day unless a weekend or public holiday.
-You can contact them on email@example.com.
+Yes, you can email our nurses and they will get back to you, normally within 48 hours unless a weekend or public holiday.
 This may be a good option if it’s out of hours for the Support Line.

 What happens with my personal details?

-We will keep your personal details, along with a very brief summary of the discussion or email exchange we have had with you on our secure database.
+We will keep your personal details, along with a very brief summary of the discussion or email exchange we have had with you, on our secure database.
 This record is confidential and only the team involved in supporting you will be able access it.
-A record would only be kept if we have your consent.
-If you would prefer to stay anonymous that is fine too.
+A record will only be kept if we have your consent – if you would prefer to stay anonymous that is fine too.